Loading...

 Portion Control

-Add a small amount of healthy fats such as avocado or olive oil, which can help slow digestion and reduce spikes.
+Include a small amount of healthy fats, such as avocado slices or a drizzle of olive oil, which can help slow digestion and the subsequent rise in blood sugar.

 Stay Hydrated